 HB 881 effectively removed all state-level penalties on the use, possession and cultivation of marijuana, by patients who have been issued with a “written or oral recommendation”, by their primary care physician, stating that he or she “would benefit from medical marijuana.”

 Maryland’s full rollout of its medical marijuana program is expected to start in 2017, three years after it was approved by the state Legislature.
+The delay in the implementation of the program was a result of a lack of medical marijuana academic centers’ interest in opening in Maryland.
 In 2016, Maryland’s medical cannabis commission awarded 15 licenses to industrial hemp growers, 15 licenses to medical marijuana processors and 102 licenses to potential marijuana dispensaries.
 Businesses are now gearing up to begin the sale of medical cannabis in Maryland after final inspections have been concluded.

 Maryland medical marijuana patients are legally allowed to possess a “30-day supply”, an amount that is still to be determined by the Commission.